Myzozoa

 Myzozoa is a grouping of specific phyla within Alveolata, that either feed through myzocytosis, or were ancestrally capable of feeding through myzocytosis.

-Many protozoan orders are included within Myzozoa.

 It is sometimes described as a phylum, containing the major subphyla Dinozoa and Apicomplexa, plus minor subphyla.

-The term Myzozoa superseded the previous term "Miozoa", by the same authority, and gave a slightly altered meaning.
+The term Myzozoa superseded the previous term Miozoa, by the same authority, and gave a slightly altered meaning.

 Phyla

-Within Myzozoa, there are around four phyla:
+Within Myzozoa, there are four phyla: